-- a. sufficient space for the provision of support from ECPP Services staff - b. support for the teacher(s) (e.g., technology, materials, classroom resources, professional development days) - c. adequate additional space for any necessary supervisory staff - d. any applicable collective agreements - e. sufficient, accessible washroom facilities located appropriately nearby - f. proper building maintenance - g. appropriate insurance - h. access to adequate playground or gymnasium, resource centre and other facilities - i. the costs of leasing the space - j. connectivity/internet access capabilities and appropriateness of online learning for each individual student - k. termination provisions including grounds for termination and terms for notice of termination - I. approach to remote learning and treatment in times of extended interruption to conventional in-person learning - m. roles and responsibilities of partners.
+- sufficient space for the provision of support from ECPP Services staff - support for the teacher(s) (e.g., technology, materials, classroom resources, professional development days) - adequate additional space for any necessary supervisory staff - any applicable collective agreements - sufficient, accessible washroom facilities - proper building maintenance - appropriate insurance - access to adequate playground or gymnasium, resource centre and other facilities - the costs of leasing the space - connectivity/internet access capabilities and appropriateness of online learning for each individual student - termination provisions including grounds for termination and terms for notice of termination - approach to remote learning and treatment in times of extended interruption to conventional in-person learning - roles and responsibilities of all partners

 Occasionally, issues may develop between the school board and the ECPP Services staff.
 A process for resolving conflict should be agreed upon in advance by the ECPP Facility and the school board and should be included as a part of the MOU.
-Conflict should be discussed and negotiated between ECPP Education Program staff and ECPP Services staff escalating to board level/agency level supervisors.
+Any conflicts should be discussed and negotiated between ECPP Education Program staff and ECPP Services staff then escalating to board level/agency level supervisors.
 Occasionally, issues may develop that cannot be resolved successfully in this manner.
 When this occurs, regional field office staff should be notified and may assist on a case-by-case basis.